 Many locals prefer Fort Ruger to Diamond Head because they consider it to have more local-style food.
 The plate lunches are nothing to scoff at, and they have super old-school versions of local food (our favorite is the butter mochi).
 And though many like their poke, we prefer Tamura’s or Fresh Catch in this neighborhood.

-I’m kinda torn about this market because it’s gotten very touristy on the weekends.
+I’m torn about this market because it’s become touristy on the weekends.
 Even so, it has everything from local flowers to produce and many great food gifts to take back home.

 And there are some amazing breakfast stands (we’re partial to Pig & The Lady).
 Oh, and FYI, if you head to this farmers market (it runs Tuesdays and Saturdays), it’d be just a 10-minute walk over to Kaimuki!